 Gallstone disease affects 10% of the adult population in the United States.
 If you have gallstones, you don’t need to avoid potatoes.
-If mashed potatoes is one of your favorite dishes, just eat in moderation.
-That said, avoid chips and french fries as they are high in saturated fats.
+If mashed potatoes are one of your favorite dishes, eat them in moderation.
+Avoid chips and french fries as they are high in saturated fats.
 Potatoes are healthy and safe to eat when cooked in a specific way to suit your diet.
 The factors that make you more susceptible to gallstones are obesity, diabetes, high-fat diets, smoking, rapid weight loss, and pregnancy.

 Gallstones are cholesterol crystals that are formed and carried in the bile.
-Studies have shown that some nutrients play a vital role in the development of gallstones or cholelithiasis.
+Studies have shown that some nutrients are vital in developing gallstones or cholelithiasis.

 Gallstone disease is one of the most common conditions that require surgical treatment.
 A person is more prone to developing it with increasing age.

-Among the 40 -70-year-old age group, this disease seems to be more prevalent in females, with a female to male ratio of 4:1.
+Among the 40 -70-year-old age group, this disease seems more prevalent in females, with a female-to-male ratio 4:1.

 What is gallstone disease?